example42/puppet-tp/README_legacy.md

 -   `tp::content`, manages content for files based on supplied (erb) template, epp, and content
 -   `tp::ensure2bool`, converts ensure values to boolean
--   `tp::ensure2dir`, converts ensure values to ensure values to be used for directories
+-   `tp::ensure2dir`, converts ensure values to esnure values to be used for directories
--   `tp::ensure2file`, converts ensure values to ensure values to be used for files
--   `tp::ensure2service`, converts ensure values to ensure and enable values to be used for services
 -   `tp::install`, wrapper around the tp::install define, it tries to avoid eventual duplicated resources issues
--   `tp::is_something`, returns true if input of any type exists and is not empty
+-   `tp::is_something`, returna true if input of any type exists and is not empty
--   `tp::fail`, handles errors or unexpected conditions in the desired way (via a notify resource, via server side notification functions, or just silently ignoring)
--   `tp::create_everything`, runs create_resources on the specified hash of resources types
--   `tp::url_replace`, gets as input an URL with variables are replaces them with actual values

 ### Tasks